psb/icr/app/client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+**The contents of the build folder are copied to the public folder of the express server app.**

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**